teres4/IAED-p1/README.md

--Simple Project in C made for Introduction to Algorithms and Data Structures -This project manages public transport routes, where each route consists of a sequence of connections between stops.
+*Simple Project in C made for Introduction to Algorithms and Data Structures *This project manages public transport routes, where each route consists of a sequence of connections between stops.
 Features:

     Routes: Identified by a name (max 20 bytes), with a start and end stop.